Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - Object.entries returns an array of key-value pairs from an object.
 - The loop iterates through the object's properties and adds them as arrays to the keyValuePairs array.

+### Time Complexity: O(n)
+- Iterating over the object's properties with for...in takes O(n).
+- Each push operation inside the loop is O(1), but since it is executed n times, it results in O(n) total.

 </p>
 </details>